What Happens to My Pension if My Company Goes Bankrupt?

 - what happens to pension if company closes

 - sears pension lump sum

-- what happens to a pension if a company goes bankrupt
+- what happens to my pension in economic collapse

 - December Pension payout for Sears